Gegelascience/mcpTraficIDF/readme.md

 # MCP Trafic IDF

-MCP with PRIM API implementation of Paris metro lines trafic informations.
+MCP with PRIM API implementation of Paris metro lines trafic informations (https://prim.iledefrance-mobilites.fr/fr/apis/idfm-ivtr-info_trafic).
 It use Gemini as a LLM.